jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Compositing

-* [Compiz](http://www.compiz.org/ "Compiz") - Fusion Adds more functionality to Compiz with more plugins, tools and libraries
-* Compiz - Allows for OpenGL use in windows and compositing
+* [Compiz](http://www.compiz.org/ "Compiz") - Fusion Adds more functionality to Compiz with more plugins, tools and libraries.
+Allows for OpenGL use in windows and compositing
 * [Metacity](https://blogs.gnome.org/metacity/ "metacity") - Small window manager, using GTK+ 2 to do everything
 * [evilwm](http://www.6809.org.uk/evilwm/ "evilwm") - Maximizes screen real estate and provides good keyboard control
 * [KWin](https://en.wikipedia.org/wiki/KWin "KWin") - Window manager for the KDE Desktop Environment